floverfelt/floverfelt.github.io/_posts/2021-04-19-corp-america.md

 All in all, I've treated the last few months like being a consultant on a short term project.
 I stopped asking for work unless it was explicitly assigned to me and did not raise any more issues or feedback after the (disastrous) first few weeks on the project.

-I don't like working this way and I think it was fairly wrong but necessary in this situation.
-It feels dehumanizing and in opposition to my values.
+I don't like working this way and I think it was wrong but necessary to do in this situation.
+The situation felt dehumanizing and my actions were in opposition to my values.
 This was probably why I was/am so frustrated with it all.